taddison/garage-wiki/projects.md

 ## Everything else (including 'snacks')

-- Write an exporter for pocket budget to go from firebase to json
-  - Data
-  - Metadata (accounts, etc.)
+### Pocket-Budget
+  - Document the backup process and schedule it on some frequency
-- Write the importer to round-trip the data
+  - Write the importer to round-trip the data (maybe hold off until migration)